monte-jasss/PlacementSPSU/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## How to Use
+* Add PHPMailer to placement folder
+* place the placement folder in xampp/htdocs/ and start the server.

 ## Live Demo
 > Download the ```.apk``` file of this project